MichaelRooney99/homelab-status/README.md

 - [Common Access policies](https://developers.cloudflare.com/cloudflare-one/access-controls/policies/common-policies/) — the email-based Allow policy this project's single-admin setup uses is close to the simplest real-world case documented here

 Full write-up of the actual setup — including the "publishing isn't protecting" gotcha and both nginx bugs it exposed — in the journal: [Publishing Isn't the Same as Protecting](https://michaelrooney.dev/journal/08-08-2026.html).

+### GitHub Actions / CI-CD

+Why CI shipped and CD deliberately didn't — and the real constraint behind that (GitHub's hosted runners can't reach a homelab sitting behind an outbound-only Cloudflare tunnel) — is written up in the journal: [CI and CD Are Not One Thing](https://michaelrooney.dev/journal/08-08-2026b.html).

+- [GitHub Actions — Understanding GitHub Actions](https://docs.github.com/en/actions/get-started/understanding-github-actions) — the concepts (workflows, jobs, steps, runners) this repo's `.github/workflows/ci.yml` is built from
+- [GitHub Actions — Workflow syntax reference](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) — the actual YAML shape, useful when a workflow file doesn't do what it looks like it should
+- [GitHub Actions — Triggering a workflow](https://docs.github.com/en/actions/how-tos/write-workflows/choose-when-workflows-run/triggering-a-workflow) — `on: push` / `on: pull_request`, the trigger conditions this repo's workflow actually uses
+- [GitHub Actions — About hosted runners](https://docs.github.com/en/actions/how-tos/manage-runners/github-hosted-runners/about-github-hosted-runners) — what a hosted runner actually is, and why it has no path into a private LAN — the real constraint behind why CD wasn't built alongside CI here
+- [GitHub Actions — About self-hosted runners](https://docs.github.com/en/actions/how-tos/manage-runners/self-hosted-runners/about-self-hosted-runners) — one real option for a future CD path, not yet built
+- [Martin Fowler — Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) — the classic reference on what CI actually means as a *practice*, not just a tool
+- [Atlassian — Continuous Integration vs. Continuous Delivery vs. Continuous Deployment](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) — the terminology distinction that shaped scoping this as two separate decisions instead of one
+- [`ansible-lint` documentation](https://ansible.readthedocs.io/projects/lint/) — what runs in the companion Ansible repo's own CI workflow

 ---